On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Conclusion

 \section{Conclusion}

 In this work, we proposed a new robust DDPC method to address the uncertainty in dynamic systems from a pessimistic perspective.
-By analyzing the non-uniqueness of solutions to behavioral representations, we revealed the inherent lack of robustness in SPC and PBR-DDPC.
-This enables the construction of an uncertainty set to capture all admissible output trajectories that deviate from the output predictions by the SPC predictor.
-We advocated for a min-max robust formulation of DDPC to optimize the worst-case performance in the uncertainty set, which ensures robustness under unknown differences between the true output trajectory and SPC.
+Having gained insight into the inherent lack of robustness in SPC and PBR-DDPC, we constructed an uncertainty set to capture all admissible output trajectories that deviate from the output predictions by the SPC predictor and optimize the worst-case performance within the set.
 We established a performance guarantee for the robust DDPC method under bounded additive noise and derived a tractable convex programming reformulation with reduced-dimensional LMIs.
-By integrating an affine feedback policy, a new feedback formulation of robust DDPC was developed, which reduces conservatism and leads to better control performance.
+Furthermore, integrating an affine feedback policy successfully reduced conservatism and enhanced control performance.
 A case study showed that a similar performance was achieved by SPC and PBR-DDPC, while the proposed method yields obvious control performance improvement.
 Following this work, a meaningful future step is to investigate the issue of recursive feasibility and stability.